nhyldmar/fez-ap/README.md

 - It is recommended to look up codes for anti-cubes and heart cubes online while the poptracker doesn't exist.
 - Handy tools that may help can be found here: <https://jenna1337.github.io/FezTools/>
 - Check the [TODO list](TODO.md) for a list of known bugs and future plans.
+- Check the pinned spreadsheet on the AP discord server's Fez thread for codes and bug workarounds.

 ## Building